 1. Flight Insurance

 This is insurance designed to pay out if you should die while flying in an airplane.
+For those who are afraid to fly, this seems like a good move.
+However, this type of insurance is actually superfluous.
 Not only is the risk of death quite low for an airline flight, but if you have life insurance, you are already covered.
-There is no reason to purchase this insurance.
+Your life insurance policy will pay out to your beneficiaries when you die while flying, so there is no reason to purchase extra flight insurance.
 Ever.
 Just make sure that your life insurance coverage is adequate for your needs, and you should be set.

 2. Car Rental Insurance